 Many faculty members in the Economics Department are currently involved in research and activity related to DEI efforts.
 Some examples are below.

-- Sandra Black is a member of the AEA Committee on the Status of Women in the Economics Profession and of the AEA Committee on Equity, Diversity and Professional Conduct in the Economics Profession, and she currently is organizing the Mentoring Breakfast for Junior Economists at the AEA annual meetings.
-She was also a panelist at the Women in Macroeconomics Conference, a Distinguished Visitor for the Women in Economics Group at BU, and a speaker for the Women in Economics Group at Arizona State University.
+- Sandra Black was previously a member of the AEA Committee on the Status of Women in the Economics Profession (CSWEP) and of the AEA Committee on Equity, Diversity and Professional Conduct in the Economics Profession, and she organized the Mentoring Breakfast for Junior Economists at the 2020 and 2021 AEA annual meetings.
+She was also a panelist at the Women in Macroeconomics Conference, a Distinguished Visitor for the Women in Economics Group at Boston University, and a speaker for the Women in Economics Group at Arizona State University.

 - Dan O’Flaherty is a member of the Committee on Equity and Diversity in Arts and Sciences.
 Last year, he was a co-organizer of the conference “An American Dilemma for the 21st Century” at the Schomburg Center (digital exhibition), which brought together scholars across disciplines who study race in America.
 He also teaches an undergraduate course on the economics of race, and is the author of the textbook The Economics of Race in the United States.